deladriere/euro-modules/Talko/readme.md

 ####Intro
 Realtime lpc synthesis
 no sampling
-realiable to produce intelligible voice or ... not : your choice tempo aware via gate trigger
+reliable to produce intelligible voice or ... not : your choice tempo aware via gate trigger

 #### Technical details